 Manual marketing efforts are replaced by tools like targeted advertising and search engine optimization tools to grow your business.

-In the end, it’s all about increasing the overall opportunities by mixing the conventional, traditional marketing approaches with the new, digital tools.
+In the end, it’s all about increasing the overall opportunities by mixing the conventional, traditional marketing approaches with the new, digital tools and growth hacking techniques.

-Learning and performing growth hacking will give you an advantage over traditional marketers and help you to scale your company with less resources and faster.
+Learning and performing growth hacking techniques and funnel will give you an advantage over traditional marketers and help you to scale your company with fewer resources and faster.

 Good and experienced growth hackers are therefore in high demand, but right now there aren’t enough to go around.